-

 Prior knowledge

-Recommended complementary courses: Molecular Oncology and Cell Signaling (Prof. Yamamoto); Molecular Biology of the Cell (Prof. Kono) and Modern Genetic Technologies (Prof. Kiyomitsu)
+Molecular Biology and Genetics required, e.g.: B27 Molecular Biology of the Cell and B35 Genetics and Modern Genetic Technologies

 2